JonasBL3/AoE2DE-UI-editor/README.md

 the anchorpoint of the backgroundright panel inside the command panel will always move to the top of the commandpanel.

 After editing the ui elements, you may also want to edit the graphics.
 The game reads the graphics on startup and can't be changed afterward. the graphics are stored here: C:\Program Files (x86)\Steam\steamapps\common\AoE2DE\widgetui\textures\ingame\panels edit the png's inside the vic folder.
-You may want to create a canvas the same size as the background panel you made inside the ui editor.
+I use Affinity to draw how I want the UI to look and then export sections of the total UI.
+I may explain this more later (I'll provide the file if you want to have a look).
+You may want to create a canvas the same size as the background panel of your ui element, and then draw your panel design.
+Then overwrite the correct PNG inside the civ folder.

-I'll also provide one of my mods as an example.
+I'll also provide one of my mods as an example (which i wont keep updated here).
 You can import it into the app and learn a thing or two from it.